Lyme Disease in Dogs (and Their Humans!)

 - The Blacklegged tick is widespread throughout the East and Southeast U.S., as well as near the Great Lakes.

-- On the West Coast, the Western Blackegged tick is a carrier of the bacteria.
+- On the West Coast, the Western Blackegged tick can be a carrier of the bacteria.

 - As of January 2019, DVM360 reports that Lyme disease is spreading to regions once thought low-risk, stating: “The Companion Animal Parasite Council (CAPC) recently released a study that shows that Lyme disease is spreading to regions not previously thought to be at risk for tick-borne disease.
 States such as Illinois, Iowa, North Dakota, Ohio, Michigan, West Virginia and Tennessee have all seen an increase in the prevalence of Lyme disease.”